This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Have your child rest as directed:

 Some activities may put too much stress on your child's heart.
-Ask his healthcare provider which activities are safe for him to do.
-Also ask when he can return to his normal activities.
+Ask his or her healthcare provider which activities are safe for him or her to do.
+Also ask when he or she can return to his or her normal activities.

 Do not let your older child smoke.